 Derby is home to several museums.
 The Silk Mill, formerly known as the Derby Industrial Museum, was Britain’s first factory and is part of the Derwent Valley Mills UNESCO World Heritage Site.
 Another museum, the Derby Museum, and Art Gallery features an outstanding collection of porcelain products manufactured in this city since 1750.

 Tip 7: Standard fares aren't always the cheapest

 When travelling by train to Derby, you would think that a standard fare will be the lowest in price, but this is not always the case.
 You can travel in style with bigger seats and free food and drinks if you look at first-class tickets; sometimes you can find a good deal at a similar price or even cheaper than a standard ticket.

 The Pickford’s House Museum, featuring recreated Georgian rooms is well worth visiting.
-You can also go to Derby Cathedral, although it might not be the most spectacular of English Cathedrals, it’s known for its impressive 16th-century tower that you can climb up for a view of the city.
-Another church that’s well worth a visit is the St. Mary’s Chapel in Bridge Gate; this 14th-century bridge chapel is among the oldest surviving buildings in the city.
+Go to Derby Cathedral; while it might not be the most spectacular of English Cathedrals, it has an impressive 16th-century tower you can climb up for a view of the city.
+Another church that’s well worth a visit is the St. Mary’s Chapel in Bridge Gate; this 14th-century bridge chapel is among the city's oldest surviving buildings.

 Tip 8: Railcards help make you savings

 Regular travellers on the railway can save every time travel by using railcards, even if you only travel by rail a few times a year.
 There are different cards available, and they all offer you free entry to attractions and other money off deals.
 Most railcards cost £30 per year and get you 1/3 off your tickets.

 The family & friends railcard gives 1/3 off adult fares, and children get 60% off when up to 4 Adults and 4 Children are travelling.